 BMC position statements on dry tooling and fixed equipment

 The food arrives and the entertainment begins.
-There are usually refreshments in the form of chips and butties.
 A guest speaker is often in attendance with slides of their latest derring-do adventure.
 Entertainment in the past has been provided by the likes of Nick Bullock, Maddy Cope, Jesse Dufton, Rhoslyn Frugtniet, Gary Gibson, Alan Hinkes, Annoushe Hussain, Dr Suzie Imber, Tom Livingstone, Shirin Shabestari and Emma Twyford.

 When's my next meeting?